Mohanraj36/MarketBrief/README.md

 - **This project is provided as-is for educational purposes.
 Not registered with SEBI (Securities and Exchange Board of India).**

 ## ⚠️ Disclaimer
-- **This platform is NOT a financial advisor.
+- **This project is NOT a financial advisor.
 All information is for educational purposes only.
 Do not make investment decisions based solely on this platform's analysis.
 Consult with a certified financial advisor before investing.***